FatimaJHussain/Amazon_Vine_Analysis/README.md

 Figure-2: Vine 5 Stars Reviews![Vine 5 Stars Reviews](https://github.com/FatimaJHussain/Amazon_Vine_Analysis/blob/main/5star.png)

 ### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+Percentage of 5-star reviews for the unpaid reviews is 47 % and for paid reviews is 36.2 %, as shown in Figure-3.

 Figure-3: Percetage of 5 Stars Reviews![Percetage of 5 Stars Reviews](https://github.com/FatimaJHussain/Amazon_Vine_Analysis/blob/main/percentage.png)